Frequently Asked Advising Questions

 What courses satisfy the race and ethnicity requirement?

+See course area SC Race & Ethnic Studies GE on the current course schedule.
 Race and ethnicity courses must be approved by Faculty Executive Committee.
-A comprehensive list of approved Race and Ethnic Studies courses can be found in the current Registration Handbook as well as on the Registrar web site.
+A comprehensive list of approved Race and Ethnic Studies courses can be found on the Registrar web site.
 Students may petition to CAR to have a course added to the list.

 May a student satisfy any of her General Education requirements (e.g., women’s studies, race and ethnicity, etc.) within the CORE curriculum?